 Short answer: no.

 The first season of the show was actually based on the first two books in The Witcher series – The Last Wish and Sword of Destiny – neither of which are actually in the main series.
-Basically, these books set the scene and give everyone’s backstory before the real shiz begins.
+Basically, these books set the scene and provide the characters’ backstory before the real shiz begins.

 But thankfully, everyone is finally going to be existing on the same timeline in season 2, which will make for a much easier Netflix binge.